isomerpages/moe-unitysec/_our-school/Student Management/School Expectations.md

 <p>5.9</p>
 </td>
 <td rowspan="1" colspan="1">
-<p>Late-comers will have to see Level Mentors or Student Managers for further
+<p>Late-comers with different number of counts, will be requested to see
-remediation after school.</p>
+discipline teachers after school for support programmes.</p>
 </td>
 </tr>
 <tr>